dmwm/CMSKubernetes/kubernetes/rucio/README.md

 # Decommission a cluster

 It's probably best to do this in a controlled fashion.
-First remove any DNS aliases from the cluster:
+You can run the teardown_dns.sh script or remove any DNS aliases manually from the cluster:

     openstack server unset  --property landb-alias --os-project-name CMSRucio cmsruciotestbed-ga3x5mujvho7-minion-0 openstack server unset  --property landb-alias --os-project-name CMSRucio cmsruciotestbed-ga3x5mujvho7-minion-1 ...

 Then wait 30-60 minutes for DNS to reflect this removal.
+Make sure you can access the new cluster with the Rucio client.
 Then you can delete the cluster with

     openstack coe cluster delete --os-project-name CMSRucio  MYOLDCLUSTER